Friday, January 17, 2014

 2014 KBA Recipients Announced

-The 2014 Keeping the Blues Alive Awards recipients are:
+2014 Keeping the Blues Alive Awards during a recognition luncheon

 Affiliated Organization: Crossroads Blues Society of Illinois – Rockford, Illinois Art: Cristen Craven Barnard – Senatobia, Mississippi Club: Kingston Mines – Chicago, Illinois Education: Tas Cru – Chaumont, New York Festival (International): BluesCazorla – Cazorla, Spain Festival (U.S.): Mississippi Valley Blues Festival – Davenport, Iowa Film, Television, and Video: Stefan Grossman – Sparta, New Jersey Historical Preservation: George Mitchell – Fort Myers, Florida International: Royal Mail Hotel – Goodna, Queensland, Australia Journalism: Gene Tomko – Lafayette, Louisiana Literature: Gerard Herzhaft – Lyon, France Manager: Marcia Weaver – Jackson, Mississippi Photography: Dick Waterman – Oxford, Mississippi Producer: Tom Hambridge – Nashville, Tennessee Promoter: Myron Mu – San Francisco, California Publicist: Frank Roszak – North Hills, California Radio (Commercial): Jerry Schaefer – East Islip, New York Radio (Public): Larry Lisk – St. Petersburg, Florida Record Label: Stony Plain Records – Edmonton, Alberta Special Committee Award: Blue Star Connection – Winter Park, Colorado